-The Providers assert that CMS' methodology violates the Medicare statute and regulations by adding the sequestered funds to the net reimbursement for the Disputed Cap Years because 42 C.F.R. § 418.308 states "the total Medicare payment to a hospice . . . is limited by the hospice cap amount" and "total Medicare payment" cannot include the sequestered funds because the sequestered funds were never paid.
-The Board disagrees because it finds nothing in the Medicare statutory or regulatory provisions governing hospice payment that identifies a hospice's "total Medicare payment" as the net reimbursement to the hospice.
-Rather, the Board finds these provisions establish payment rates for the various hospice services, direct how these payment rates will be updated, and require payment be made to the hospice for each day during which a beneficiary is eligible and under the care of the hospice.
-Contrary to the Providers' assertion, it is a hospice's gross payment that reflects these established rates, not the hospice's net reimbursement.
+hospice.52 Rather, the Board finds these provisions establish payment rates for the various hospice services, direct how these payment rates will be updated,53 and require payment be made to the hospice for each day during which a beneficiary is eligible and under the care of the hospice.54 Contrary to the ManorCare Providers' assertion, it is a hospice's gross payment that reflects these established rates, not the hospice's net reimbursement.

-The Providers believe that the practice of the Medicare Contractor to use the full payment amount rather than the net reimbursement results in the Providers having to repay amounts they never received in the first instance.56 The Board reviewed the Medicare Contractor's calculation and disagrees that the Providers have to pay back an amount they never received as explained below.
+The Providers believe that the Medicare Contractor's practice of using the full payment amount rather than the net reimbursement results in them having to repay amounts they never received in the first instance.55 The Board reviewed the Medicare Contractor's calculations and disagrees that the ManorCare Providers have to pay back an amount they never received, as explained below.